Troubleshoot Repair and Fix Windows Installer Errors

 Posted on

-I ran into a problem recently where I tried to install a program on my XP machine and I got an error related to the Windows Installer service, namely –
+I ran into a problem recently where I tried to install a program on my Windows XP machine and I got an error related to the Windows Installer service, namely –

-The Installer Service Could Not Be Accessed
+The Windows Installer Service Could Not Be Accessed

 Windows Installer Error Message

-After trying many solutions, I finally got the program to install and fixed the Installer error.
+After trying many solutions, I finally got the program to install and fixed the Windows Installer error.
 Depending on your Windows Operating System Version, the solution could be different.
 In this article, I will go through all the solutions I tried and hopefully one of them will work!

 Method 1 – Reregister MSIEXEC

-Make sure you are logged on as and then click on Start, Run and type in the following command:
+Make sure you are logged on as administrator and then click on Start, Run and type in the following command:

 msiexec.exe /unregister